 A fixed oxygen depletion alarm or oxygen deficiency monitor is an oxygen sensor that constantly monitors a defined space, can control third party systems, and can audibly and visually indicate an incident.
 The oxygen sensor continually monitors the oxygen level in the enclosed area.
 If the oxygen level in the air drops below a preset value, the alarm warns occupants both inside the room and others before they enter the room.

-Oxygen deficiency monitors or depletion alarms are critical in any room or enclosed area that low oxygen levels can occur.
+Oxygen deficiency monitors or depletion alarms are critical in any room or enclosed area in which low oxygen levels can occur.

 Background: Oxygen Levels in Air